umbraco/UI-Examples/README.md

 # Umbraco UI Examples
+**The version for Umbraco 14 is currently under development.
+Refer to src\Our.Umbraco.UiExamples.v14\Readme.md for instructions on how to get started with dev.**

 UI Examples is a package that adds a new 'UI Examples' section to your Umbraco instance with working examples of how to customise the backoffice.
 During installation the Administrators user group will be given access to the section.

 https://our.umbraco.com/packages/developer-tools/ui-examples/